 Semi-public land is classified as any land owned and/or operated by an organization whose membership is open to the public, such as a church or a non-profit organization.
 There are three churches scattered throughout the Village.
-The First Baptist Church is located on Grand River Road between Phillips Street and Grand River Avenue.
-The Bancroft United Methodist Church is located downtown on Beach Street between Warren and Sprague Streets and the First Congressional Church is located on the corner of Shiawassee Street and Maple Road, just southwest of the downtown district.
-There are two buildings operated by non-profit groups within the Village, the Lions Club located directly downtown on the corner of Main and Maple Streets.
+The First Baptist Church (406 Grand River Road) the Bancroft United Methodist Church (101 S. Beach Street), and the Bancroft Congressional Church (217 S. Shiawassee Road.
+There is one building operated by non-profit groups within the Village, being the Lions Club (107 and 109 S. Main Street).